thoughtspot/tse-step-by-step/lesson-03-security-setup/README-03.md

 ## Pre-conditions

-You should already have completed to the settings for [Lesson 2 - Setting up for the course](/lesson-02-setting-up/README-02.md).
+You should have already completed the settings in [Lesson 2 - Setting up for the course](/lesson-02-setting-up/README-02.md).
 In addition, to change the security settings in ThoughtSpot you need to be an administrator or have an administrator to set the proper settings.
 If you are using the training environment, these settings are already set for most environments.

 ## Types of Security

-Security is applied to web application in many different ways.
+Security is applied to web applications in many ways.
 In the case of TSE, there are some that are TSE specific and some that are ThoughtSpot specific.
 This lesson focuses on the TSE specific security, but we'll describe all types before getting into the details.

 Security when using ThoughtSpot and TSE can be thought of in the following buckets that work together to apply end-to-end content and data security.
 Each type of security is identified below with where the security is managed (TSE or ThoughtSpot).

 * (TSE) Embed / web security are the security settings that allow you to embed ThoughtSpot into your application.
 * (TSE and ThoughtSpot) Authentication determines how you will authenticate the user with ThoughtSpot.
 Both the authentication supported by ThoughtSpot and TSE have to be considered.
 * (ThoughtSpot) Content security is managed by ThoughtSpot to determine what content a user has access to, such as table, worksheets, and liveboards.
 Data security can be controlled separately (see below).
-* (ThoughtSpot) System privileges define what a user can do inside of ThoughtSpot, such as download data or use SpotIQ.
+* (ThoughtSpot) System privileges define what a user can do inside ThoughtSpot, such as download data or use SpotIQ.
 * (ThoughtSpot) Data security that restricts the columns or rows of data from the source data.
 Data security is managed via row-level security settings or column sharing in ThoughtSpot.
 It can also be controlled using passthrough security to the cloud data warehouse.

 ## Embed / Web Security